 The same information for every station on the rail network in Great Britain is provided on the National Rail website.
-This includes a journey planning tool called "Stations Made Easy" which helps you plan your route around a station.
+This includes maps of each station which help you plan your route around a station.
 Go to www.nationalrail.co.uk/stations for more details.
 The National Rail website includes any temporary restrictions, for example, because of building work or when facilities such as lifts and toilets at stations are out of order.
 If you book assistance via our Passenger Assist team they will advise you of the latest accessibility issues relevant to your journey.